Public-Health-Scotland/technical-docs/Posit Infrastructure/How to Use the R Studio Profiling Tool.md

 ## Further Information

-For a more indepth undertanding of how to use `profvis` and interpret its results please see [the official documentation](http://rstudio.github.io/profvis/index.html).
+For a more in-depth understanding of how to use `profvis` and interpret its results, please see [the official documentation](http://rstudio.github.io/profvis/index.html).